ojhaha0514/Covid19PredictionCompartment/README.md

 ## References

 - Jooha Oh, Catherine Apio, and Taesung Park. *Mathematical Modeling of the Impact of Omicron Variant on the COVID-19 Situation in South Korea*.
-Genomics & Informatics, 2022.
+Genomics & Informatics, 2022. [doi.org/10.5808/gi.22025]{https://doi.org/10.5808/gi.22025}

+## Authors

+- **Jooha Oh**<sup>1*</sup>, **Catherine Apio**<sup>2</sup>
+- **Corresponding Author**<sup>1</sup>: [Taesung Park](mailto:tspark@stats.snu.ac.kr)
+- <sup>1</sup>Department of Statistics, Seoul National University, Seoul, Republic of Korea
+- <sup>2</sup>Interdisciplinary Program in Bioinformatics, Seoul National University, Seoul, Republic of Korea

+---

+## Acknowledgments

+- Publicly available data collected by Our World In Data were used in this study and can be found at following repository: [https://covid.ourworldindata.org]{https://covid.ourworldindata.org}.

+---

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---